Schr\"oder partitions, Schr\"oder tableaux and weak poset patterns: The poset of Schr oder partitions

 It is interesting to notice that this sequence is also relevant from an algebraic point of view.
 Indeed it coincides with the sequence of numbers of nilpotent conjugacy classes in the Lie algebras $o(n)$ of skew-symmetric $n\times n$ matrices.
 This suggests that Schr\"oder partitions have a role in representation theory that certainly deserves to be better investigated.

 Though the formalism of Schr\"oder shapes seems not to add relevant information on the enumerative combinatorics of Schr\"oder partitions, it suggests at least an interesting family of maps on integer partitions, which turns out to define a family of involutions if suitably restricted.
 Consider the family of maps $(c_n )_{\ninN}$ defined on the set of all integer partitions as follows: given a partition $\lambda$ and a positive integer $n$, $c_n (\lambda )$ is the integer partition $\mu =(\mu_1 ,\mu_2 ,\ldots ,\mu_k )$ (of the same size as $\lambda$) whose $i$-th part $\mu_i$ is given by the sum of the $n$ columns of (the Young shape of) $\lambda$ from the $((i-1)n+1)$-th one to the $(in)$-th one.
 So, for instance, $c_3 ((7,6,6,6,4,3,3,1))=(22,13,1)$.
 Since each of the above maps preserves the size of a partition, it is clearly an endofunction when restricted to the set of all integer partitions of size $n$.
 Notice that $c_1$ is the well-known conjugation map (which exchanges rows with columns in a Young shape).
 In spite of the fact that $c_1$ is an involution (on the set of all partitions), it is easy to see that all the other $c_n$'s are not involutions.
 However, it is possible to characterize the set of those partitions for which $c_n ^2$ acts as the identity map.
+The next proposition, which was incorrectly formulated in \cite{Fe}, is now stated and proved in a correct way.

 \begin{prop} Given $\ninN$ and an integer partition $\lambda$ (whose $i$-th part will be denoted $\lambda_i$, as usual), we have that $c_n ^2 (\lambda )=\lambda$ if and only if for all $k\geq 0$, there exists at most one index $i$ such that $kn<\lambda_i <(k+1)n$. \end{prop}